nirajvnec/testLTC/README.md

 Summary
 ApiServerWebApi: Hosts a simple protected API endpoint using JWT authentication.
 ConsoleClient: Generates a JWT token and calls the protected API endpoint.
 Start the API server first and ensure it’s running.
-Then, run the console client to see the result
+Then, run the console client to see the result.